Overview

 -

-specifies the command’s parameters.
-Parameters are separated by spaces, and each parameter consists of a prefix (e.g.i
+i/1 x/a12345specifies the command’s parameters.
+Parameters are separated by spaces, and each parameter consists of a prefix (e.g.iorx), followed by a forward slash (/), then the value of that parameter (e.g.1ora12345).

 Once you are done entering the command, just press ENTER to execute it.
 LoanBook will process your command and feedback the result to you using the result display.